qualiaMachine/Intro_GCP_for_ML/episodes/Data-storage.md

 - **Option 1: Delete files only** – if you plan to reuse the bucket.
 - **Option 2: Delete the bucket entirely** – if you no longer need it.

 ## When does BigQuery come into play?

+BigQuery is Google Cloud's managed data warehouse for storing and analyzing large tabular datasets using SQL.
+It's designed for interactive querying and analytics rather than file storage.
+For most ML workflows—especially smaller projects or those focused on images, text, or modest tabular data—BigQuery isn't needed.
+Cloud Storage (GCS) buckets are usually enough: they can store data efficiently and let you stream files directly into your training code without downloading them locally.

-For many ML workflows, especially smaller projects or those centered on image, text, or modest tabular datasets, BigQuery is overkill.
-GCS buckets are usually enough to store and access your data for training jobs.
-That said, BigQuery can be valuable when you are working with large tabular datasets and need a shared environment for exploration or collaboration.
-Instead of every team member downloading the same CSVs, BigQuery lets everyone query the data in place with SQL, share results through saved queries or views, and control access at the dataset or table level with IAM.
-BigQuery also integrates with Vertex AI, so if your data is already structured and stored there, you can connect it directly to training pipelines.
-The trade-off is cost: you pay not only for storage but also for the amount of data scanned by queries.
-For many ML research projects this is unnecessary, but when teams need a centralized, queryable workspace for large tabular data, BigQuery can simplify collaboration.
+BigQuery becomes useful when you're working with large, structured datasets that multiple team members need to query or explore collaboratively.
+Instead of reading entire files, you can use SQL to retrieve only the subset of data you need.
+Teams can share results through saved queries or views and control access at the dataset or table level with IAM.
+BigQuery also integrates with Vertex AI, allowing structured data stored there to connect directly to training pipelines.
+The main trade-off is cost: you pay for both storage and the amount of data scanned by queries.

+> In short, use GCS buckets for storing and streaming files into typical ML workflows, and consider BigQuery when you need a shared, queryable workspace for large tabular datasets.

 ::::::::::::::::::::::::::::::::::::: keypoints